Skip to main content

 Is RetailNorthstar a PLM replacement or a planning tool?

 RetailNorthstar is a merchandising planning platform, not a PLM.
 It handles line planning, financial planning (OTB/MFP), assortment, buy planning, vendor execution, allocation, and product data management.
-For brands using Centric or similar PLMs for spec management, RetailNorthstar operates as the commercial planning layer — the planning workflows PLMs do not cover.
+For brands using Centric or similar PLMs for spec management, RetailNorthstar operates as the commercial planning layer — the OTB, assortment, and buy planning workflows we did not find described in the PLM material we searched.

 When does it make sense to stay with spreadsheets?